Large deviations of the empirical flow for continuous time Markov chains: Projection from the empirical process: proof of Theorems ,

 where $ (\theta_s X^t)_u:= X^t _{s+u}$.
 Since $X \to \mc R_{t,X}$ is a Borel map from $D(\bb R_+;V)$ to $\mc M_S $, for each $x \in V$ it induces a probability measure $\Gamma_{t,x}$ on $\mc M_S $ defined as $\Gamma_{t,x} := \bb P_x \circ \mc R_{t,X}^{-1}$.
 The above distribution $\Gamma_{t,x}$ corresponds to the $t$--periodized empirical process.

 Let us denote by $\bar R$ the stationary process in $\mc M_S$ associated to the Markov chain $\xi$ and having $\pi$ as marginal distribution.
 By the ergodic theorem \eqref{ergodico}, $\Gamma_{t,x}$ weakly converges to $\delta_{\bar R}$ as $t \to +\infty$, for each $x \in V$.
-As proven in \cite{DV4}--(IV), under the Donsker--Varadhan condition, for each $x \in V$ as $t\to +\infty $ the family of probability measures $\Gamma_{t,x}$ satisfies a LDP with rate $t$ and rate function the density of relative entropy $H$ w.r.t. the Markov chain $\xi$.
+As proven in \cite{DV4}--(IV), under the Donsker--Varadhan condition, for each $x \in V$ as $t\to +\infty $ the family of probability measures $\Gamma_{t,x}$ satisfies a LDP with rate $t$ and rate function given by the relative entropy per unit of time $H$ w.r.t. the Markov chain $\xi$.

 We briefly recall the definition of $H$ and some of its properties, referring to \cite{DV4}--(IV) for more details.
 Given $-\infty \leq s \leq t \leq \infty$, let $\mc F ^s_t$ be the $\sigma$--algebra in $D(\bb R;V) $ generated by the functions $(X_r)_{s\leq r \leq t}$.
 Let $R\in \mathcal M_S$ and $R_{0,X}$ be the regular conditional probability distribution of $R$ given $\mc F^{-\infty}_0$, evaluated on the path $X$.
 Then $H(R) \in [0, \infty]$ is the only constant such that $ H(t, R)= t H(R)$ for all $t>0$, where